BMW Alarm Goes Off Randomly

 Low Battery Voltage

 An older car battery can trigger the alarm to go off as well.
-The alarm may go off randomly if the battery voltage drops below 9 volts.
+If the battery voltage drops below 9 volts, the alarm may go off randomly.
 Battery voltage can drop for two main reasons:

 If your BMW battery is over seven years old, it may be time to change it.

-Further troubleshooting is necessary if you have replaced the hood switch and the battery, and your alarm will still go off.
-Complete a full system scan using a BMW scanner and examine the fault codes present.
+If you have replaced the hood switch and the battery, and your alarm still goes off, further troubleshooting is necessary.
+Complete a full system scan using a YOUCANIC Full system scanner and examine the fault codes present.

 Many scanners can read and clear BMW fault codes, such as the YOUCANIC Full System Scanner, which supports all models.